Use this self-start deployment guide as assistance through the deployment and migration process with Dialpad.

 Models from other headset manufacturers, such as Logitech and Sennheiser, are usable as long as they do not have a custom driver, and are USB.

 3 - Supported Desk Phones

-Dialpad supports a number Polycom and Obihai SIP IP desk phones which may be obtained from a third-party or purchased directly from Dialpad.
+Dialpad supports a number of Polycom, Yealink, and Obihai SIP IP desk phones which may be obtained from a third-party, or purchased directly from Dialpad.
 The main difference between devices that are purchased from Dialpad directly versus those from a third party is that, when hardware comes from Dialpad, it is already pre-configured with our specific firmware, configuration, and is programmed to look to Dialpad for provisioning.

-Below is a list of IP Desk Phones and Firmware versions supported by Dialpad:
+Below is a list of IP Desk Phones and their Firmware versions supported by Dialpad:

 VVX 250, 350, 450